cescalara/minieuso_cpu/docs/usage/functionality.rst

 * ``mecontrol -help`` show a list of all the command line options
 * ``mecontrol -ver`` show the version info
 * ``mecontrol -db`` run a debug program for diagnostic tests of all subsystems

+**NB: the use of command line arguments will always override the corresponding values specified in the configuration file**.
+This is beacsue command line use is intended for testing in the lab, whereas the configuration file specifies these values more robustly for automated use on the ISS.

 Control of the high voltage (HV)